TheBarret/Pixel/README.md

 	.01000010
 	.01000010
 ```
-This would produce the letter 'A' drawn on the screen at position x=1 y=1
+This would produce the letter 'A' drawn on the screen at position variables x and y

 ----------------------------------------------------------------------------------------------------
 Variables